stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     apm install linter-coffeelint linter-rubocop

+Similarly, if you use Visual Studio Code, consider installing the *Git Lens* extension to enhance the user interface, the extensions to support your preferred languages, the *Docker* extension if appropriate, and *ESLint* or *TSLint* for linter integration.

 ## Setting Up A Directory Structure for Projects ##

 To keep your projects tidy, I would recommend following the [Go developer